XiaoMi/themis/readme.md

 1. config and start a Chronos cluster, please see : https://github.com/XiaoMi/chronos/.

-2. set themis.timestamp.oracle.class="org.apache.hadoop.hbase.themis.timestamp.RemoteTimestampOracleProxy" in the config of cliet-side.
+2. set themis.timestamp.oracle.class to "org.apache.hadoop.hbase.themis.timestamp.RemoteTimestampOracleProxy" in the config of cliet-side.
 With this config, themis will connect Chronos cluster in local machine.

 3. The Chronos cluster address could be configed by 'themis.remote.timestamp.server.zk.quorum' and cluster name could be configed by 'themis.remote.timestamp.server.clustername'.